 If you visit Ireland without having a Guinness, you haven’t really traveled to Ireland.
 Known as the most iconic drink of the Emerald Isle, this dark stout beer will provide you with a taste of the essence of Ireland.

-The Guinness Storeroom is a seven-storied building that provides a deep look into the history and significance of this famous alcoholic beverage.
+The Guinness Storeroom is a seven-story building that provides a deep look into the history and significance of this famous alcoholic beverage.
 From product testing to the 360-degree views from the upstairs gravity bar, you’ll have an authentic Irish experience like no other.
+This is also one of the best Dublin winter activities to stay warm.

 As you probably guessed, there are many other pubs in Dublin to visit for a drink if you want to continue your tasting of Ireland’s beer in one of the best cities to visit in Ireland.